KQM-git/HSRNews/readme.md

 - Fixes an issue where some projection effects for the character Gilgamesh (Destruction: Lightning) may appear abnormal in combat under certain circumstances in the Currency Wars gameplay.

+- Fixes an issue where the game progress may become abnormal under certain circumstances after battle against the boss "@SparxiConOfficial" in the Currency Wars gameplay.

 - Fixes an issue where the mission progress may become abnormal after entering the "Planar Ornament Extraction" system while in another character's POV during a Trailblaze Mission.

 - Fixes an issue where the game may crash in the mission flow of the Adventure Mission "Planarcadia — Blood of the Lone Wolf" under certain circumstances when using some devices.